Skip to main content

 • The E line shows the mismatch: the function returned 1, but the test expected 1.6666666666666667.

-Error Taxonomy: This is a logic error -- the function computes the wrong value.
+Error Taxonomy (from Chapter 43): Chapter 43 introduced five error categories: type, logic, specification, data/edge-case, and orchestration errors.
+This failure is a logic error: the function computes the wrong value.
 The types are correct (int inputs, float output), and the specification is correct (the test values are right).
 The implementation used the wrong operator: // (floor division) instead of / (true division).

 Re-Prompting